gluwa/creditcoin3/poc.md

 - all data

 Now the prover should run the query and prove it.
 The result is submitted back to the cli and eventually it exits.

+# 8. Resetting After Tests
+Whenever you start up a new chain as in step 2 there is an additional cleanup consideration.

+1. This file must be deleted with each restart, `artifacts/chain_deployment_artifacts.json`
+2. The prover DB must be cleaned of all entries so that it doesn't retain information from past tests.

+There are many ways to clean your db, but one is to connect to your local db using a management GUI such as DBeaver.
+You can then run DELETE queries on the various tables.

+Failing to clean the DB can result in multiple attestations, blocks, or checkpoints being present at each block height.

+Some of those will have the wrong digests, as they were saved from past chains.
+This can cause mismatches when proving claims.